ibkbcn/Sprint-10-Proyecto-Final/README.md

 ### 1. Three quarters of the volume is Spanish

-On paper, the market's 101 origins split almost evenly: 50 Spanish provinces, 51 foreign countries.
-The volume tells another story.
+Out of the 101 identified origins, 50 correspond to Spanish provinces and 51 to foreign countries.

 ![Purchase distribution map](figures/03_dashboard_map.png)